DtxdF/appscript/README.txt

      lock; if successful, the temporary directory will be removed.

      The options are as follows:

+     -C   Display the checksum after calculating it during signing.

      -L   All symbolic links will be followed.
 	  Normally, symbolic links are archived as such.
 With this option, the